 The Board has determined that the roles of Chairman and President and Chief Executive Officer ("CEO") should remain separate and that an independent director should serve as the Chairman of the Board.
-Mr. Collins, an independent director, has served as non-executive Chairman of the Board since May 2020 and, effective as of the Annual Meeting, Mr. Hamermesh, an independent director, will assume the role of non-executive Chairman.
+Mr. Hamermesh, an independent director, has served as non-executive Chairman of the Board since June 2021 and, effective as of the Annual Meeting, Mr. Skindlo, an independent director, will rotate into the non-executive Chairman position.
 The Board believes that the current leadership of the Board, when combined with the other elements of its corporate governance structure, strikes an appropriate balance between strong leadership and independent oversight of the Company's business and affairs.

 The Board is composed of a majority of independent directors.
-Eight out of the nine members of the Board are independent, and the chair and members of each of the Board's Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee are independent directors.
-Effective as of the Annual Meeting, six out of seven members of the Board will be independent, along with the chair and members of each of the Board's committees.
+Six out of the seven members of the Board are independent, and the chair and members of each of the Board's Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee are independent directors.
+Effective as of the Annual Meeting, five out of six members of the Board will be independent, along with the chair and members of each of the Board's committees.
 The Company's independent directors bring experience, oversight and expertise from outside the Company.
 As a result, independent directors oversee all significant matters affecting KLXE, including the Company's financial statements, executive compensation matters, the nomination and assessment of directors and the risk management practices.
 Independent directors regularly meet in executive sessions not attended by the non-independent directors and management in conjunction with each regular Board and committee meeting and as they otherwise deem appropriate.